-According to the survey c, there are 13.2 million Facebook users in Taiwan, accounting for 56.7 percent of the population, the highest proportion in Asia, the foundation said.
+According to the survey conducted by a Japanese Internet company, there are 13.2 million Facebook users in Taiwan, accounting for 56.7 percent of the population, the highest proportion in Asia, the foundation said.

 “Facebook users are frequently invited by their friends to play games which are often registration-free, download-free, installation-free and free of charge.
 Players can later easily access the games after clicking the ‘Agree’ button.
 A lot of players buy virtual currency or in-game items with real money to boost their chances of winning or advancing in the game,” foundation chairman Mark Chang (張智剛) said.